nihirash/holy/README.md

 Gets cookie value.

-Parameter is name of cookie.
+Parameters are request and name of cookie.

 ### response/make